guotong1988/guotong1988.github.io/research/_posts/2022-02-01-drop-noise-for-ctr.md

 #### 4.1 Experiment Results

-In this section, we evaluate our methods on our real-world dataset.
+In this section, we evaluate our method on our real-world dataset.
 Our dataset-A contains 2,000,000,000 user-item click-or-not data and each data has 100 features.
 Table 1 shows the performance comparison on the dataset.
 The model is DeepFM.
 As our method is data-centric approach, we do not focus on which model we use.

 ![table1](/assets/png/drop-ctr/table1.png)